 Do You Really Have A Lot of Money?

 Just having a million bucks isn't like it used to be.
-The Financial Samurai says, although being a millionaire sounds nice, it's not that impressive any more thanks to inflation.
-If you retired today at 65 with $1 million and no Social Security, you'd only be able to spend $40,000 – $45,000 a year for 25 years until you'd run out of money
+Although being a millionaire sounds nice, the Financial Samurai says it's not that impressive any more thanks to inflation.
+If you retired today at 65 with $1 million and no Social Security, you'd only be able to spend $40,000 – $45,000 a year for 25 years until you'd run out of money.

 45 States Offer Partnership LTC Insurance

 Most states offer partnership Long-Term Care policies that provide additional dollar-for-dollar asset protection.
-This will give you extra peace-of-mind to safeguard your hard-earned assets from the high costs of long-term care.
+Partnership LTC Insurance will give you extra peace-of-mind as it safeguards your hard-earned assets from the costly costs of long-term care services.
 Learn more about Partnership Long-Term Care plans by clicking here.